ellsworthmmcc/HPFC/README.md

 It also makes the assumption you have a minimum about roughly about 1 Gigabyte of space or more available.

+If this project has already been downloaded through other means, skip to Step 4.

 ### Step 1:
 Download the code from the GitHub repository.